hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 .. trust assumptions
 .. -----------------

-How do i quickly execute a ping Command?
+How do I quickly execute a ping Command?
 ----------------------------------------

 Here is how to quickly execute a ping command against yourself on Splice LocalNet:
+..
+Why would I want to execute a ping command?
+What's the use case here?

 .. literalinclude:: ../../examples/03-ping-localnet.ts
     :language: typescript